 Xandra Ibarra is an Oakland-based performance artist from the El Paso/Juarez border who performs and works under the alias of La Chica Boom.
 La Chica Boom is a performance art project that uses hyper-raciality/sexuality/

 As a community organizer, Ibarra’s work is located within immigrant, anti-rape and prison abolitionist movements.
-Since 2003, she has actively participated in organizing with INCITE, a national organization dedicated to creating interventions at the intersection of state and interpersonal violence.
+Since 2003, she has actively participated in organizing with INCITE!, a national feminist organization dedicated to creating interventions at the intersection of state and interpersonal violence.
 She currently organizes with FUSE, a national grassroots collective founded by sex workers of color.
-She lectures Ethnic Studies courses at San Francisco State University and presents her academic and performance work at various Universities and institutions across the country.
+She lectures Ethnic Studies courses at San Francisco State University and presents her academic and performance work at various Universities and institutions.